muan/site/_posts/2012-11-27-pivotal-stories.md

 Here’s one for you all. :)

-—--
+---

-screenshot of my pivotal tracker in use
+Screenshot of my pivotal tracker in use:

 ![screenshot](/images/12112701.png)